Sewadius/to-do_list_manager/README.md

 - Display the current to-do list
 - Add a new task to the list
 - Remove a task from the list
-- Save the to-do list to a text file
+- Save the to-do list to a JSON file
-- Load a to-do list from a text file
+- Load a to-do list from a JSON file

 The program as a menu-driven application where users can choose options